Ejb503/multimodal-mcp-client/README.md

 A modern Vite + TypeScript application that enables voice-controlled AI workflows through MCP (Model Control Protocol).
 This project revolutionizes how you interact with AI systems by combining Google Gemini's multimodal capabilities with MCP's extensible tooling system.

-The Client supports both custom and systemprompt MCP servers.
-Systemprompt MCP servers are the default and are pre-configured with the Systemprompt Assistant, they can be installed through the UX.
+The Client supports both custom (user provided and configured) and Systemprompt MCP servers.
+Systemprompt MCP servers can be installed through the UX with a Systemprompt API key (free).

 Custom MCP servers are not pre-configured and require a custom configuration file.